|James Reed, District 1||Toni Johnson, District 2|

 - Election Commissioners are required by state statute to attend certification training each year, held by the Secretary of State, to be eligible to conduct elections held in the county.

 In Mississippi, every year is an election year.
 In years when no federal elections are held, Mississippi voters go to the polls to elect state, county, or city officials.
 Elections for all state offices and most county-level offices are held in years preceding Presidential Elections.
-Each county shall be divided into supervisors districts which shall be the same as those of the Election Commissioners and may be divided into voting precinct and there shall be only one (1) voting place in each voting precinct.

 TYPES OF ELECTIONS: